SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataAnalyst/FindRasterVaule.md

 ### Basic Steps

-　　1. Open raster data, and then click on "Analysis" > "Raster Query".
+　　1. Open raster data, and then click on "Spatial Analysis" > "Raster Query".

 　　2. View pixel information in the displayed message box by moving mouse to raster data.
 The information includes: the datasource and dataset where raster data is located, geographic coordinate of raster position, raster coordinate (column/row number) and raster value.